 In 2015, we added a preschool (ages 3, 4 & VPK) to the school and in 2016, we grew our first class of 5th graders.

-In June 2017, we were approved for our second school in Duval County, a K-8 Charter, Seaside San Jose, located at 8727 San Jose Blvd.
+In June 2017, we were approved for our second school in Duval County, a K-8 Charter, Seaside Charter K-8, located at 8727 San Jose Blvd.

 Seaside Community Charter School is the only public, tuition-free elementary school inspired by Waldorf principles in the Southeast.
 We would not exist without the generosity and pioneering spirit of our founding and current faculty, administration, parents, students and community volunteers, who believe that learning can be challenging and still joyful, and that high quality public education is a cornerstone of our democracy.